college-of-pharmacy-gachon-university/KLD/README.md

 #  KLD-Pharmacological_Class_Similarity

-Collection of scripts for distinguishing two Pharmacological classes using Kullback-Leibler divergence from Tanimoto Coefficient distribution of each classes.
+Collection of scripts for distinguishing two Pharmacological classes using Kullback-Leibler divergence from Tanimoto Coefficient structure of each classes.

 ### (Requirements)
 This script is designed to run under Python 3.6 and Anaconda version 5.2.0